polashdas040/GDP-Analysis/README.md

 <img src="images/GDP4.PNG"/>

 ## Training and Testing
-First label encoding the categorical features ‘Region’ and ‘Climate’, and we will just use all features given in the data set without further feature engineering.
+First label encoding the categorical features ‘Region’ and ‘Climate’, and we are just use all features given in the data set without further feature engineering.

 <img src="images/GDP5.PNG"/>

 We are using the linear regression model here.
-As for metric, we will check both root mean squared error and mean squared log error.
+As for metric, we are check both root mean squared error and mean squared log error.

 <img src="images/GDP6.PNG"/>